hwborchers/ctv-optimization/optimization.md

 -   Package [onls](https://cran.r-project.org/web/packages/onls/index.html) (archived) implements orthogonal
     nonlinear least-squares regression (ONLS, a.k.a.
 Orthogonal Distance Regression, ODR) using a Levenberg-Marquardt type minimization algorithm based on the ODRPACK Fortran library.
--   [colf](https://cran.r-project.org/web/packages/colf/index.html) performs least squares constrained
-    optimization on a linear objective function.
-It contains a number of algorithms to choose from and offers a formula syntax similar to `lm()`.

 ### Semidefinite and Convex Solvers